The United States is currently in the middle of the deadliest drug epidemic it has ever faced.

 This process is already carried out by your body, although with much less severity.
 Natural opioids are neurotransmitters that help you manage pain and stress, and heroin enters the brain by mimicking these opioids.
 Therefore, it binds with “opioid receptors.”

 After binding, it activates these receptors, so they’ll keep producing opioids.
-Then it repeats this process over and over until the brain and nervous system are flooded with an excess of opioids, which creates much stronger blocks against pain and more intense feelings of sedation.
+Then it repeats this process over and over until the brain, and the nervous system is flooded with an excess of opioids, which creates much stronger blocks against pain and more intense feelings of sedation.

 A secondary effect of heroin use is a surplus of another neurotransmitter: dopamine.
 This chemical is involved in regulating several key brain functions, including emotions, cognition, and reward-processing.
 When dopamine is released in excess, it causes feelings of intoxication and euphoria.